 This International Overdose Awareness Day (Aug.
 31), the local organization S.A.R.A.H.
-(Seeking Action Raising Awareness and Hope) — created by longtime friends Renee Bertinot and Michelle Eschete — will host their second annual awareness-raising event and candlelight vigil at the Terrebonne Parish Courthouse Square, 7856 Main St. in Houma.
+(Seeking Action Raising Awareness and Hope) — created by longtime friends Renee Bertinot and Michelle Eschete — will host its second annual awareness-raising event and candlelight vigil at the Terrebonne Parish Courthouse Square, 7856 Main St. in Houma.

 The day of the event, attendees can buy a bracelet for $15 that will get them a plate from each of the five teams, or they can buy singles tickets for $5 each — the cost of a single serving.
 The public also gets to vote to decide which team will be crowned for the best dish.